 Para 3

-A considerable amount of time and effort has been directed to designing algorithms to compress alignment files to reduce storage demands and facilitate file transfers (\cite{Giancarlo2014CompressiveTechnologies,Hosseini2016ASequences,Numanagic2016ComparisonTools}).
+A considerable amount of time and effort has been devoted to designing algorithms to compress alignment files to reduce storage demands and facilitate file transfers (\cite{Giancarlo2014CompressiveTechnologies,Hosseini2016ASequences,Numanagic2016ComparisonTools}).
 Most approaches achieve compression by eliminating redundant data by accumulating alignment information across multiple reads or alignments.
 SAM compressors, like NGC (\cite{Popitsch2013NGC:Data}), DeeZ (\cite{Hach2014DeeZ:Assembly}) and genozip (\cite{Lan2021Genozip-ACompressor}) are reference based while BAM, CRAM, Quip (\cite{Jones2012CompressionAssembly}) and CSAM (\cite{Canovas2016Csam:Format}) are reference free.
 Reference-based approaches achieve compression by representing an aligned read with a description of how it differs from the reference.
 This eliminates the need to store the actual read sequence, thereby reducing storage demands.
 Quality scores do not map to any reference and hence cannot be compressed like the read string.
 Hence some compressors like NGC, CSAM, genozip and DeeZ offer users the option to map quality values within a range to a single value.
 While this approach can lead to a better compression, it might remove quality scores of mismatched bases which are essential for SNP detection.
 Quip implements Markov chains to encode read sequences and quality scores.
 Samcomp (\cite{Bonfield2013CompressionData}) compresses SAM alignments in a lossless fashion by tokenizing the read identifiers and sorting the reads as a reference difference model.
 A very similar approach is undertaken by DeeZ where tokenized read names and the read sequence is compressed with delta encoding.

 Para 4